-Alumnus turns ‘blight to light’ with project
+Alumnus turns ‘blight to light’

 As a junior at IU Bloomington studying environmental management, Emma Campolattara couldn’t believe her eyes when she first arrived for her summer internship at an urban farm on the east side of downtown Gary.

 “I was incredibly surprised when I turned the corner of an almost entirely blighted block to see an orchard and chickens,” she said.
 “After all, Gary is not necessarily known for agriculture.”

 Campolattara interned at a nonprofit called Families Anchored In Total Harmony Community Development Corp., known to the locals and its organizers as Faith Farms.

 It’s the brainchild of IU alumnus Curtis Whittaker, a 1995 Kelley School of Business grad who left his Big 4 accounting job in Chicago to return to the Gary neighborhood where he grew up.
 Now, he owns his own CPA firm and is pastoring his childhood church while working with a variety of urban partners to, as he calls it, move the area “from blight to light.”

 A first-generation college student, Whittaker came to IU Bloomington to become a doctor — only to discover he couldn’t stomach the sight of blood.

 “That’s kind of important for doctors,” he said with a chuckle.
 “And then, well, I’d always liked numbers, so I decided I’d be a math teacher.
 But that didn’t work out either.
 So, I had a buddy in the business school, and he said come over here and look into finance.
 That’s how I wound up in accounting.”